House of Yusupov: 18th and 19th centuries

 Boris's eldest son, Prince Nikolai Borisovich Yusupov (1751–1831), Senator, Minister of State Properties and Director of the Imperial Theatres, was a keen traveller who spoke five languages and was also a patron of the arts.
-Nicholas served under a series of sovereigns, including Catherine the Great, Paul I and Alexander I as a private councillor and diplomat.

-As a diplomat, Nikolai travelled throughout Europe, to France and Versailles, where he met Louis XVI and Marie Antoinette, to Germany and Prussia, where he met Frederick the Great, to Austria, where he met Emperor Joseph II, and to Italy.
-During his journey he purchased a large collection of art for the tsar and was later appointed director of the Hermitage and the Kremlin Armoury.
+Nicholas served under a series of sovereigns – including Catherine the Great, Paul I and Alexander I – as a private councillor and diplomat.
+As a diplomat, Nikolai travelled throughout Europe – to France and Versailles, where he met Louis XVI and Marie Antoinette, to Germany and Prussia, where he met Frederick the Great, to Austria, where he met Emperor Joseph II, and to Italy.
+During his journey, he purchased a large collection of art for the Tsar and was later appointed director of the Hermitage and the Kremlin Armoury.
 In 1804, Nicholas went to Paris and frequently met Napoleon I, who presented him with a gift of three large tapestries.

-In 1793 Nikolai married Tatiana Vasilievna von Engelhardt (1 January 1769 – 23 May 1841), one of Prince Potemkin's nieces.
-The couple lived together in Arkhangelskoye Estate, their luxurious summer residence in Moscow.
+In 1793, Nikolai married Tatiana Vasilievna von Engelhardt (1 January 1769 – 23 May 1841), one of Prince Potemkin's nieces.
+The couple lived together in Arkhangelskoye Estate, their luxurious summer residence near Moscow.
 Nicholas built his own porcelain factory there, with much of the workers coming from France.
-In 1831 Nicholas died at the age of 80 and was succeeded by his second and only living son, Boris, since their elder son, Nikolai, died in infancy.
+In 1831, Nicholas died at the age of 80 and was succeeded by his second and only living son, Boris, since his elder son, Nikolai, died in infancy.